jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/cheatsheet-ip-networking-commands.md

     and receive/send data in a terminal like environment.
     * [`blucat`](http://blucat.sourceforge.net/blucat/) is netcat for Bluetooth
     data across networks from the command line.
-    Ncat was written a much-improved reimplementation of `netcat`. `ncat` will work with IPv4, IPv6, and has many potential uses.
+    Ncat was written a much-improved reimplementation of `netcat`.
+    `ncat` will work with IPv4, IPv6, and has many potential uses.

+* **Terminal Access**
-    * [`telnet`][24] (teletype network) is both a protocol which is part of the TCP/IP suite providing a bidirectional interactive text-oriented communication facility and a und line ser interface to the protocol.
+    * [`telnet`][24] ([teletype network][85]) is a computer protocol that provides two-way interactive communication used on the Internet or local area network to provide text-oriented communication facility using a virtual terminal connection.
     **Example Usage:** `telnet 192.168.8.1`
+    * [`ssh`][]
+    * [`tmux`][88] is a terminal multiplexer that allows us to create multiple sessions that act roughly like terminal windows, create windows that act like tabs, and create panes that let us split `tmux` windows horizontally and vertically.
+    * [`tty-share`][86] is a command line tool that you could use to share your remote access terminal session with somebody.
+To make the setup easy, your session is in a terminal but a browser is used for the remote end.
+    * [`tmate`][87] is built on top of `tmux` and is very similar to `tty-share` but requires a `ssh` terminal session on the remote end.

 ################################################################################

 fprobe, nfcapd, and nfdump
 fprobe is a tools that listens to an interface, collects network traffic data, and creates NetFlow records while nfdump reads and displays the NetFlow files stored by the nfcapd NetFlow capture daemon.
 Engineers can run nfcapd on the same machine as fprobe or on a different computer and use it to collects flows from multiple sources and put into directories.
 Nfdump can be used to create top N lists such as conversations and protocols.